satyarsh/lm-sensors-capture/README.md

 # lm-sensors output capture!
 <h5> Bash Script that Captures the output of the lm-sensors command and saves it in a text file.</h5>
 <h3>Usage</h3>
+- Make sure you have lm-sensors installed from your repositories. <br>

 - run the the script as ./sensors-capture.sh